dombrant/100-days-of-code/r1-log.md

 ### R1D51 (February 23rd, 2018)
 Today I listened to [episode 30](http://frontendhappyhour.com/episodes/static-site-generators-and-dynamic-drink-drinkers/) of the Front End Happy Hour podcast.
 It was really entertaining and informative.
 After listening I think I'm going to make a project to build a static site generator in Node.js in the near future.

+### R1D52 (February 24th, 2018)
+Today I finished Brad Traversy's AJAX Crash Course video, and I also started and finished his [Fetch API Introduction](https://youtu.be/Oive66jrwBs) video.
+The Fetch API video was really fun to do, because it was my first time submitting a post request.
+The Fetch API makes it pretty simple.